micbay/RaceTimerAndController/README.md

 //***** Variables for LCD 4x20 Display **********
 // This display communicates using I2C via the SCL and SDA pins,
 // which are dedicated by the hardware and cannot be changed by software.
-// For the Arduino Nano, pin A4 is used for SDA, pin A5 is used for SCL.
+// If using Arduino Nano, wire pin A4 for SDA, & pin A5 for SCL.
+// If using Arduino Mega2560, wire pin D20 for SDA, & pin D21 for SCL.
 // Declare 'lcd' object representing display:
 // Use class 'hd44780_I2Cexp' for LCD using i2c i/o expander backpack (PCF8574 or MCP23008)
 hd44780_I2Cexp lcd;